Below are answers to questions you may have about my design services:

 - Promotional design: flyers, album artwork, posters, banners, brochures & more.

 - WordPress based web design and seo services.

 - Photography (I use a 7D Canon Camera w/ 3 lenses).

 To learn more about my services, please view the services pages in the drop down menu at the top of this website.

-Because every project is unique, I don’t find it fair to offer clients a “one price fits all” pricing structure.
+You can get a rough idea on my pricing here, but because every project is unique I don’t find it fair to offer clients a “one price fits all” pricing structure.
 Instead, I offer specific price quotes tailored to your needs.
 This way you know exactly what you’ll be paying before committing to a project.
-If an hourly pay rate is more your style, my usual fee is $50/hr, however I’m willing to offer reduces rates for longer duration projects.
+If an hourly pay rate is more suited for a project, my usual fee is $45/hr, however I’m willing to offer reduces rates for longer duration projects.

 If you’d like to receive a price quote for a graphic design or photography related project, please fill out my quick questionnaire.
 The information you provide there will provide me with enough information to give you a price quote.

 Price matching only works for items that are identical.
 Since no two designers or projects are the same, it’s not really fair to demand “So and so only charges $200 for a logo design, why don’t you?”.